 Billy Sunday (William Ashley Sunday).
 Sunday was first famous as a professional baseball player.
 He then became much more famous as an evangelist.
 Sunday preached temperance.
 He remains well-known even today.

-Sunday spent time as an assistant to another evangelist before going solo in 1896.
+Sunday spent time as an aide to another preacher.
+That’s before going solo in 1896.
 He was ordained as a preacher in the Presbyterian church in 1903.

-Billy Sunday is known as being one of the major promoters of temperance.
-His preaching was theatrical.
+Sunday’s preaching was theatrical.
 He threw objects.
 Sunday was animated.
 He was excited.
 And he was effective.

 One of his most famous sermons was “Booze, or, Get on the Water Wagon.”
 That sermon convinced many people to quit drinking.
-Sunday said ‘ I am the sworn, eternal and uncompromising enemy of the liquor traffic.
-I have been, and will go on, fighting that damnable, dirty, rotten business with all the power at my command.’
-Sunday preached that ‘whiskey and beer are all right in their place, but their place is in hell.’
+Sunday said “I am the sworn, eternal and uncompromising enemy of the liquor traffic.
+I have been, and will go on, fighting that damnable, dirty, rotten business with all the power at my command.”
+Sunday preached that “whiskey and beer are all right in their place, but their place is in hell.”1

 The nation repealed Prohibition in 1933.
 Sunday called for its reintroduction.
 But he grew pessimistic.
 His sermons began dwelling on the end of the world.
 He believed it was imminent.

-Ellis, W. Billy Sunday.
-Chicago: Moody, 2013.
+- Ellis, W. Billy Sunday.
+Chicago: Moody.

 1 Booze, or, Get on the Water Wagon.
 (The sermon.)

 2 Hill, J. Prohibition – Defining Moments.
 Detroit: Omni.